HackYourFuture/Git/Lecture-1.md

 ```

 You can clone a repository with `git clone <URL>` command.
 This copies the repository from a remote machine and initializes it on your machine.
 You can try to clone some public repositories on github.com

+Need some more explanation?
+Than check out [this](https://www.youtube.com/watch?v=4xDSfNTi3p4&list=PLVYDhqbgYpYUGxRdtQdYVE5Q8h3bt6SIA) video Daan made about how to set up a new Git repo

 ## 3.2 Workflow
  Working Directory -> Index -> HEAD